Roger Voisin: Teaching career

 Roger Voisin was with the Boston Symphony at the inception of the Tanglewood Music Center in 1940, and continued to serve on the faculty there, coaching the orchestral winds and teaching solfège to the conducting class, until his death in 2008.
 He became chair of the New England Conservatory of Music (NEC) brass and percussion department in 1950 and was the primary trumpet teacher at NEC for nearly 30 years.
 In 1975 he became a full professor at Boston University, teaching trumpet and chairing the wind, percussion and harp department until his retirement in 1999.
-In 1989 Voisin donated much of his personal music library to Boston University, where it is housed in the Mugar Library's "Special Music Collections".
+In 1989, Voisin donated much of his personal music library to Boston University, where it is housed in the Mugar Library's "Special Music Collections".
 He was awarded an honorary Doctorate from the New England Conservatory in 1991, along with legendary jazz trumpeter Dizzy Gillespie.
-He has served on the jury of the Maurice André trumpet competition since 1988.
+He served on the jury of the Maurice André trumpet competition starting in 1988.

-His students are found performing in orchestras and teaching at conservatories and universities throughout the world.
+His students have performed in orchestras and taught at conservatories and universities throughout the world.
 A partial list follows: